 Here are some of the most common questions about starting and staying on Divigel®.

 Because every woman is different, one dose will not fit all.
-Divigel® has three FDA-approved doses, so your healthcare professional can choose the one that's right for you.
+Divigel® has four FDA-approved doses, so your healthcare professional can choose the one that's right for you.
 Generally, women should be started at 0.25 mg/day, and increase the dose strength as needed to relieve hot flashes and night sweats.

 Your doctor will recommend the appropriate starting dose for you, and he or she may adjust the dose depending on your response.